A 1790s Printed Cotton Round Gown: Part 1

 HUH?

 I had dropped the waistline 1.5 inches and done a minor swayback adjustment.
-I had not touched the armscye or the sleeves, but suddenly there was almost an extra inch of length in the back armscye between the underarm and side back seams while the armcsye at underarm was too short and causing buckling on the side seam, the armscye at the front was biting into my flesh, the sleeves were twisting backwards at the shoulder head – and somehow the sleeve shoulder-head was so short that the underarm sleeve fabric is buckling.
+I had not touched the armscye or the sleeves, but suddenly there was almost an extra inch of length in the back armscye between the underarm and side back seams while simultaneously the armcsye at underarm was too short.
+The sleeves were twisting backwards at the shoulder head, and somehow the sleeve shoulder-head was so short that the underarm sleeve fabric was buckling.

 How did a swayback adjustment cause this sort of mayhem?